cloudify-cosmo/docs.getcloudify.org/content/manager_webui/default-widgets-ref.md

 This section provides a description of all the widgets that are included by default in Cloudify Manager (out-of-the-box).
 You can select these widgets from the widgets catalog.

 To view the widgets catalog, from the dropdown menu next to your user name, select **Edit Mode**, then click the **Add Widget** button to display the list of widgets.
 If you do not see Edit mode in the dropdown menu, you do not have permissions to edit configuration.

 For information about adding widgets, placing them on a page, and so on, see [Configuring the Web Interface Display]({{< relref "manager_webui/configure-display.md" >}}).

 **Notes:**<br>

 * You might have to configure some of the widgets.
 In the event that configuration is mandatory, the requirements are included in the widget descriptions.
 Many widgets also have non-mandatory configuration that enables you to customize them to your requirements.

+   To open a widget's configuration dialog after you have added it to a page, click the gear icon in the top right of the widget.

 * Some widgets are only available for `admin` users.